 4. The Fillmore: Built in 1912, and known as the legendary 60’s hippy venue where The Grateful Dead and Jimmy Hendrix played, The Fillmore still draws intimate crowds for cool indie labels.
 Fun fact: Artist Andy Warhol and superstar engineer Danny Williams pioneered the lightshow projection still used today.
 From the Kimpton Buchanan Hotel, it’s also only a six-minute walk to the venue.
 All hail not needing transit.

 5. Greek Theatre: For an open-air experience on UC Berkeley’s leafy campus with sweet views of the Bay, Greek Theatre (built in 1903 and based on the architecture of the ancient theatre of Epidaurus) provides stellar acoustics for visiting bands like Dave Matthews and REM.

-6.)
-Set on 33-acres with fragrant pine groves and still a relatively well-kept secret, Stern Grove Festival is perched on newly-renovated concert meadow with a series of free cultural performances and special days devoted to genres like hip hop and classical.
+6. Stern Grove Festival: Set on 33-acres with fragrant pine groves and still a relatively well-kept secret, Stern Grove Festival is perched on newly-renovated concert meadow with a series of free cultural performances and special days devoted to genres like hip hop and classical.
 Also BYOB.

-Where to stay: Kimpton hotels in California
+Where to stay: List of Kimpton’s boutique hotels in California